-- Select the node on the end diaphragm as shown on the preceding image. - Drag and drop the influence attribute Reaction Support 1 from the A Treeview onto the selected feature.
+- First, select only the node on the end diaphragm as shown on the preceding image.

 Note.
-Where a node coincides with its parent geometry the geometry name (in this case a Point) will appear as part of the influence assignment name in the Treeview.
+Where a node coincides with its parent geometry the geometry name (in this case a Point) will appear as part of the influence assignment name in the \bigcirc Treeview.